artwork photographs

 A great deal of care will be taken to protect the interests of the artist and their rights in the copyright of the underlying artworks.

 The artwork photographic images will be used only for the promotion of the Canterbury Art Exhibition.
 The artwork images will always be accompanied by some text which attributes the depicted artwork to the artist.
-The uses will include placement on the www.canterburyart.com public web site with size limitations outlined below and a copyright notice to browsers.
+The uses will include placement on the www.canterburyart.com public website with size limitations outlined below and a copyright notice to browsers.
 The artwork images will be contained in an online catalogue which will be available from prior to the exhibition to an indefinite period afterwards (probably years).
 The artwork images may also be used in advertising to promote the exhibition or in editorial articles which are promoting the exhibition.
 Any other use must be authorised by the artist.

 The artist may request that the artwork images be removed from public www.canterburyart.com display at any time by sending email to admin@canterburyart.com.